aythels/Color-Oracle/README.md

 Indiscernible characters within the titles were removed and phrases were separated into individual words and categorized by type (noun, verb, and adjective), resulting in a data set over 10,000 entries long.

 Upon inputting the name of a Instagram user on the webpage, a call is made to the server to request the profile picture associated with that user.
+Since Instagram blocks too many API requests, the request is instead made through a third-party API using Puppeteer.

 A color palette is generated from the profile image.
 Each containing colors is broken down into R, G, and B values which are then put through an algorithm which filters and cross references words with similar R, G and B values in the data set.